digitaldias/WordsMaster/README.md

 Output written in 1ms
 Program finished.
 ```

+## Setting it up
+- Make sure you have Visual Studio installed.
+Any version will do
+- Clone this repository to your computer, open it, and compile the code (debug/release)
+- in a command prompt, go to the bin/Debug (or bin/Release) folder, and type, for example,  **WordsMaster lad**
+- The code comes with a ready made list of English words, however, if you can find a more extensive list, you can use the project **CreateWordFiles** to put them into the expected form.

 Gives back a complete list of English words that contain "lad" and still is a valid english word once "lad" is removed (i.e. "Paladin" : "Pain")

 >**NOTE<br />**